Power Series Ln 1 X 1 X

 1 - (1/2) + (1/3) - (1/4) + (1/5) - ...

 This is the alternating harmonic series, which is known to converge to ln(2).
-However, it converges conditionally, meaning that if the order of the terms is rearranged, the series can converge to a different value or even diverge.
+Still, it converges conditionally, meaning that if the order of the terms is rearranged, the series can converge to a different value or even diverge.
 This highlights the importance of maintaining the correct order of terms when using the series.

 Manipulating the Power Series: Expanding Our Toolkit